-In the city centre, the atmosphere is filled with a youthful energy, all day and all night.
-With every step you’ll discover hidden treasures; historic cafes, cosy bars, as well as clubs with impressive designs in renovated industrial spaces and music venues in old warehouses, hosting live rock concerts.
+In the city centre, the atmosphere is filled with youthful energy, day and all night.
+With every step, you’ll discover hidden treasures: historic cafes, cosy bars, as well as clubs with impressive designs in renovated industrial spaces and music venues in old warehouses, hosting live rock concerts.
 Nightlife is one of the city’s strengths.
-Follow the locals to their favourite haunts, and let them guide you through Thessaloniki’s secrets, sure to satisfy all styles and tastes.
-In this city in Northern Greece, fun is a local tradition, just like the warm soup you’ll be served when the sun comes up.
+Follow the locals to their favourite haunts, sure to satisfy all styles and tastes.
+In this city in northern Greece, fun is a local tradition, just like the warm soup you’ll be served when the sun comes up.

-Leaving Thessaloniki, you’ll take with you thousands of memories, and a few (worthwhile) kilos.
-High-end restaurants and historic eateries, trendy dining options, as well as out-of-the-way ouzeris, tavernas and all-day restaurants will offer you a lifetime’s worth of foodie fun.
+Leaving Thessaloniki, you’ll take with you thousands of memories, and a few (worthwhile) grams of weight.
+High-end restaurants and historic eateries, trendy dining options, as well as out-of-the-way ouzeries, tavernas and all-day restaurants will offer you a lifetime’s worth of foodie fun.
 Istanbul and Pontos, the Balkans and the Mediterranean, Macedonia and Thrace… all these cultures will make their way onto your plate.

-Thessaloniki’s gastronomy reflects the melting pot of cultures that this city has been for centuries.
-Its cuisine is known for its meze (small plates intended for sharing) that the 1920s refugees brought with them.
-They also brought the tradition of patsa (tripe soup) and Thessaloniki’s world-famous bougatsa (a sweet-cream breakfast pastry).
+Thessaloniki’s cuisine is known for its meze (small plates intended for sharing) that the 1920s refugees brought with them from Asia Minor.
+They also brought the tradition of patsa (tripe soup) and Thessaloniki’s famous bougatsa (a sweet-cream breakfast pastry).